Simonlee711/Simonlee711.github.io/_pages/abp.md

 ---

+## Ethical Approval and Patient Consent

+The institutional review board (IRB) of the Massachusetts Institute of Technology (Cambridge, MA) and Beth Israel Deaconess Medical Center (Boston, MA) approved the use of MIMIC-III for research, and the requirement for individual patient consent was waived because the project did not impact clinical care and all protected health information was de-identified.

 # Code
 This project was done in part of the Bruin in Genomics Summer 2022 Internship at UCLA.
 I worked under Dr. Jeffrey Chiang, and was supervised by Dr. Akos Rudas.
 Below I will list the source files that were made in this assignment as well as the code linked below it.